tripod31/replace/readme.md

 replace
 =====
-tool to convert string that are in specified directory.
+tool to convert string in files that are in specified directory.

 development environment
 -----